 A survey by Influencer Marketing Hub revealed that 63% of marketers intend to increase their influencer marketing budget this year.
-According to another study, influencer marketing is set to become a $10 million market by 2020.
+According to another study, influencer marketing is set to become a $10 billion market by 2020.

 It’s clear that influencer marketing is here to stay.
 But what does the future of influencer marketing hold?
 Just like all other marketing strategies, it’s bound to change with new technologies and trends.

 Let’s take a look at a few changes in the industry that we can anticipate in the future.

 Brands have begun to realize that sometimes less is more.
 The success of any influencer marketing campaign doesn’t solely ride on the number of followers.

 Many influencers buy fake followers, so their engagement rate is low.
 On the contrary, micro-influencers have less followers but they work to maintain personal bonds with their audience.
 Therefore, their posts get higher engagement.

 Unlike popular influencers who have a huge following on social media, micro-influencers are more reasonably priced.
 Micro-influencers will rule the future of influencer marketing.

 Coca Cola is one of the many brands to have used this influencer marketing strategy to promote their brand.

 They partnered with micro-influencer, Yannick Merck, to showcase a cold Coke or their merchandise on his worldly travels.
 As a Coke ambassador, he often shares photos of himself holding a Coke can or wearing a Coke sweater.

 2. Emergence of Influencer Networks